blackferncreations/germankeycut/interface.md

 ## Different Interfaces Require Different Explicitness

-GermanKeyCut does not assume that information should always remain implicit.
+The interface model does not assume that information should always remain implicit.

 It also does not assume that everything should always be fully explicit.